Fun and Stylish Playroom Décor Ideas & Tips

 Include Storage Furniture

-Using a storage bench for seating and storing things like board games is one of the smartest things you can include in a playroom design.
+Using a storage bench or window seat for seating and storing things like board games is one of the smartest items you can include in a playroom design.
 In our last house, I eventually took over my girls' dedicated playroom to use as my home office.
 At that point, their play area moved to a nook/corner in our family room.
 They used a storage bench as the seat at their desk, and it held all of our board games!

 A playroom in the corner of family room, including a desk, and two young girls near low bookshelves.
 Room by Tasha Agruso of Kaleidoscope Living